 - 1/2 packet of sugar substitute - Optional.
 Okay to use 1 teaspoon regular sugar or your favorite sweetener.

 Shred or fine chop 1 carrot.
 I used the largest shredding hole side.
 Shred or fine chop 1/2 head of cabbage (cut out tough stalk end, and discard.)
-I used the mandolin slicing-blade side of my box shredder.
+I used the mandolin slicing-blade side of my metal veggie shredder.

 Add shredded cabbage and carrot to a large bowl.
 Of course, be careful using a box shredder - it's easy to take off a fingertip!
 When you have just a sliver of carrot or cabbage left, chop it up with a knife.

 Add mayo, oil, vinegar and sweetener.
-Season with salt and pepper to taste and mix well.
+Season with pepper to taste and mix well.

 Cover and refrigerate for an hour, or go ahead and serve at room temperature.

-You can use a whole head of cabbage - just double all the other ingredients.
+You might as well use a whole head of cabbage - just double all the other ingredients.
+This recipe is so good that you won't have much leftovers anyway.

 I first tried the recipe without sugar - that first bite was too sour because of the vinegar, so I added a small amount of sugar to take the edge off.
 You can make my Deli Coleslaw without sugar as well, or add as little as you want.